voxel51/fiftyone-teams-app-deploy/helm/fiftyone-teams-app/README.new.md

 Since version v1.5, FiftyOne Teams supports
 [archiving snapshots](https://docs.voxel51.com/teams/dataset_versioning.html#snapshot-archival)
 to cold storage locations to prevent filling up the MongoDB database.
-To enable this feature, set the `FIFTYONE_SNAPSHOTS_ARCHIVE_PATH` environment variable to the path of a chosen storage location.

 Supported locations are network mounted filesystems and cloud storage folders.

 Please refer to the